kwaldenphd/python-functions/README.md

   </tr>
   </table>

-Describe docstrings in your own words

-Syntax ID - creating and accessing docstrings

-Example function - is it fruitful or is it void

 #### Application

-QX: Write a function is_even that determines whether or not a number n is even.
-Include code + comments for the function definition as well as a sample function call.
+Q3: Write a function is_even that determines whether or not a number n is even.
+Include the function definition as well as a sample function call.
+Answer to this question includes program + comments that document process and explain your code.

-QX: Write a function average that determines the average value of a list.
-Include code + comments for the function definition as well as a sample function call.
+Q4: Write a function average that determines the average value of a list.
+Include the function definition as well as a sample function call.
+Answer to this question includes program + comments that document process and explain your code.

-QX: Write a function uniq that takes a list and returns a new list containing only unique values.
-Include code + comments for the function definition as well as a sample function call.
+Q5: Write a function uniq that takes a list and returns a new list containing only unique values.
+Include the function definition as well as a sample function call.
+Answer to this question includes program + comments that document process and explain your code.

 # Putting It All Together: Why Functions?